-3. Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+4.3.
+Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
 For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

-2 The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
-1 There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
+The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.

+There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.

 0 There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
-There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.

-goals to improve sustainability and provides contact details for the Sustainability Leads at each School, including the School of Medical Sciences.
+The Faculty of Biology, Medicine and Health hosts a website that briefly outlines faculty goals to improve sustainability and provides contact details for the Sustainability Leads at each School, including the School of Medical Sciences.
 However, this website is not specific to the medical school and does not provide information on related sustainability projects.

-4. Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-2 Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
-1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
-0 0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+4.4.
+Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
+Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.

 The University of Manchester Students for Global Health society is an interdisciplinary student group that addresses all global health issues, but has established an arm that is dedicated to planetary health initiatives on campus.
-This arm is well supported by faculty staff within the medical school.
+This arm is well supported by faculty staff within the medical school, particularly Dr Silke Conen.

-5. Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+4.5.
+Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?